CFO Seal in Gold

 The Community Risk Reduction section supports Florida’s fire departments in this process to better prepare their local communities and enhance safety, health, and resilience across the state.

-One of the goals of the Division of State Fire Marshal is to provide a repository or warehouse of CRR resources, as well as a way to share and celebrate some of the incredible efforts by departments across the state.
+One of the goals of the Division of State Fire Marshal is to create a repository or warehouse of CRR resources, as well as provide a way to share and celebrate some of the incredible efforts by departments across the state.
 If you want to share an accomplishment or resource or can't find what you're looking for - let us know!

 Learn More About CRR